The 3 Best Fondue Recipes (Both Savory and Sweet)

 How to Fix Runny, Lumpy, or Separated Fondue

-- Separated: If your fondue starts to separate, continue stirring it in a figure eight.
+- Separated: If your fondue starts to separate, continue stirring it in a figure-eight pattern.
 It will come together eventually.

 2. Fondue Bourguignonne Recipe